 Ashizawa District’s Youth Association in 2014 gained attention for its efforts to reproduce its mask for the first time in 30 years.
-Yasuaki Takeda, a member of the Youth Association to produce masks, reveald that they used old photos in literature material, to confirm the features of the mask, gather the necessary materials and collaborate in the production.
+Yasuaki Takeda, a member of the Youth Association to produce masks, revealed that they used old photos in literature material, to confirm the features of the mask, gather the necessary materials and collaborate in the production.
 The process took over two years of diligent work.
 They wanted to create an exact replica of the original mask, but soon realized the challenges that came with the color formulation and preparation of the material.
 This led the Association to have a change of heart.
-Instead they realized that by using current materials, the mask would truly reflect modern times.
+Instead, they realized that by using current materials, the mask would truly reflect modern times.

 Namahage from a Westerner’s Perspective